NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

         	dist_ckpt_load_strictness: null

-Here are more details of the checkpoint format options and related parameters:
+Here's a summary of the checkpoint format options and related parameters:

 dist_ckpt_format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^